sul-cidr/patent_data_extractor/README.md

   -o OUTPUT_PATH, --output-path OUTPUT_PATH
-                        path to folder in which to save output (will be created if necessary) --no-validate         skip validation of input XML (for speed)
+                        path to folder in which to save output (will be created if necessary) --output-type {csv,sqlite}
+                        output csv files (one per table, default) or a sqlite database
+  --continue-on-error   output errors on parsing failure but don't exit --no-validate         skip validation of input XML (for speed)
 ```